genjs1026/iml-js/README.md

 IML syntax is described in the README file of the IML project : https://github.com/lchaboud/iml/blob/master/SYNTAX.md

-You can see a complete IML file sample here : https://github.com/lchaboud/iml/blob/master/SAMPLE.md
+You can see a comparison between IML and YAML and JSON here : https://github.com/lchaboud/iml/blob/master/SAMPLE.md

 Get data from IML